| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 outside on the porch on summer evenings when they would visit when I was a

+child.
 Another time, while I was steering, I heard the distinct sound of a car

 horn to my right.
 My immediate response was to say out loud, "Hey buddy,